andersonkmi/id-generator/README.md

 Distinct database sequences can be used for specific purposes so we can generate unique ids for different purposes without interfering with each other.

+## Id generation formats

+When requesting a new id, the following formats are currently supported:
+- default: returns the number as is without any formatting
+- base64: returns a base-64 encoded version of the newly created id
+- sha256: applies SHA-256 hashing on the id just generated

 ## Database config ##

 ### Requirements ###